knmcguire/knmcguire.github.io/docs/blog/posts/going_solo.md

 ## Why Freelancing?

 So, freelancing or independent contracting often has the reputation of not being a stable source of income or the risk of uncertain employment.
 Even though the first might indeed be a valid concern (although it depends on the kind of assignment you accept), the second might not be as valid in this day and age.
-Robotics seems to be booming, and if anything, going to ERF has convinced me even more of that, so there are many smaller companies looking for robotic contractors at the moment.
+Robotics seems to be booming, and if anything, going to the [European Robotics Forum](https://www.weeklyrobotics.com/articles/2025_04_04_erf_2025/) has convinced me even more of that.
 However, do ask me in a year or two if I still feel this way, as I still have to get started and receive assignments.
 But all of those are logical reasonings, of course.

 My personal reason why freelancing attracts me so much is the independence aspect of it.
 To be able to have the freedom to choose the assignments I'm interested in, to choose the people I'd like to work with and to learn what I want to learn, and to leave when projects don't align.
 That is such a powerful part of independent contracting that I feel I resonate with, which will not only be beneficial for my own career but also for the companies I'll be working for.
 They won't be fixed to me, and I'm not to them, but of course, we'll all be hoping to build a good relationship.